 - If your document requires witnesses in addition to the notary, you must bring these witnesses with you.
 Consular staff cannot serve as witnesses.
 Witnesses cannot be relatives and need a passport to enter the Consulate.

 - The fee for notarial services is $50.00 per notary signature.
-The notary services fee must be paid in cash, SEK or USD, or by credit card.
+The notary services fee may be paid by credit card.
 Personal checks and postal money orders (“postanvisning”) are not accepted.

 To obtain a certified copy of your national passport when applying for an Individual Taxpayer Identification Number or ITIN, please click on the link below set up an appointment for a notary service at the U.S. Embassy in Stockholm.
 The fee for a certified copy is $50.
 The fee may be paid by credit card.
 Personal checks and postal money orders (“postanvisning”) are not accepted.